BigDataProcSystems/Practice/docs/spark_streaming_kafka_tweets.md

 """

-    LISTENER FOR MESSAGES FROM TWITTER
+    LISTENER TO MESSAGES FROM TWITTER

 """